 Lighter gauge strings are typically used by lead guitarists, blues players, and especially by beginners.
 They are under less tension, which makes them more comfortable under the fingers.
 They may lack some of the tone and sustain of a heavy gauge string, but they make up for this in playability, as they’re much easier to bend.

-Coated strings have been around since the 90s, and have undergone serious development since then.
-Early coated strings did provide better lifespan than uncoated equivalents, but many lost feel, tone, and sustain in the process.
+Coated strings have been around since the ’90s, and have undergone serious development over time Early coated strings provided better lifespan than uncoated equivalents, but many lost feel, tone, and sustain in the process.

-Coated strings are always going to be more expensive than uncoated, but for that you will get strings that play just as well, but last at least 2 to 3 times longer.
-So, spending twice as much doesn’t mean you’re getting half the value if you’d go through 2 to 3 packets of uncoated strings in the same period.
+Coated strings are always going to be more expensive than uncoated, but you get strings that play just as well and last 2 to 3 times longer.
+So spending twice as much doesn’t mean you’re getting half the value if you’d go through 2 to 3 packets of uncoated strings in the same period.

 Some brands also use cryogenic treatments to improve string performance.
-By exposing the strings to extremely cold temperatures, the molecules of the metal contract, leaving fewer gaps and improving the consistency of the tone, and also reducing the potential for rust to attack the strings and reduce the lifespan.
+Exposing the strings to extremely cold temperatures causes the molecules of the metal to contract, leaving fewer gaps and improving the consistency of the tone, while also reducing the potential for rust to attack the strings and reduce their lifespan.

-The actual lifespan of a string will really depend on the conditions in which it’s being used.
+The lifespan of a string will really depend on the conditions in which it’s being used.
 Frequency/duration of play, humidity, temperature, and even factors like the chemical composition of your sweat.
-It is, however, possible to say that some strings will have a short, medium or long lifespan based upon the relative conditions you use them under.
+It is, however, possible to say that some strings will have a short, medium, or long lifespan based on the relative conditions you use them under.

 - Stainless Steel

-- Moderately priced strings with an extremely bright tone.
-They are inherently resistant to rust and offer a long lifespan.
+- Moderately-priced strings with an extremely bright tone.
+They’re inherently resistant to rust and offer a long lifespan.